bcosca/fatfree/readme.md

 It is highly recommended that experienced users develop new applications with this version to take advantage of the latest code base and its significant improvements.

-## Introducing FatFreeFramework.com
+## Please visit FatFreeFramework.com

-**Detailed API documentation with lots of code examples and a graphic guide can now be found at [http://fatfreeframework.com/](http://fatfreeframework.com/).**
+**The most up-to-date user-guide and detailed API documentation with lots of code examples and a graphic guide can be found at [fatfreeframework.com/](http://fatfreeframework.com/).**

 Of course this handy online reference is powered by F3!
 It showcases the framework's capability and performance.
 Check it out now.
+If you'd like to read it at github directly, you can find the websites content at [github.com/F3Community/F3com-data](https://github.com/F3Community/F3com-data)

 ## Getting Started